Class-Incremental Motion Forecasting: Technical Approach

 We observe that the model's confidence $c$ increases over steps, leading to a higher rate of false positives (FPs).
 Since we are using a model that operates directly on raw sensor input, it is crucial to mitigate this effect, as it can learn and accumulate motion patterns and object instances that do not exist in the actual scene.
-Moreover, improving upstream object detection and tracking performance also indirectly influences end-to-end motion prediction results, as it yields more accurate motion-forecasting pseudo-labels in subsequent steps.
-We employ the Grounded SAM~2~\cite{ren2024grounded} vision-language model (VLM) to reduce the number of FPs.
-By doing so, the model keeps a consistent confidence over time and stays calibrated.
+Moreover, improving upstream object detection and tracking performance indirectly influences end-to-end motion prediction results by yielding more accurate motion-forecasting pseudo-labels in subsequent steps.
+We employ a VLM, Grounded SAM~2~\cite{ren2024grounded}, capable of open-vocabulary instance segmentation to reduce the number of FPs via a novel 3D-to-2D filtering mechanism.
+By doing so, the model maintains consistent confidence over time and remains calibrated.
+While utilizing foundation models can help guide the annotation process of old classes, their zero-shot generalization may not extend to newly emerging classes in the real world without further adaptation or fine-tuning.
+Therefore, we only use the VLM for old classes.

 First, we integrate the foundation model by prompting it with the classes from previous steps, separated by periods, e.g., ``car. pedestrian.'', and using its predicted 2D instance masks within the 2D object bounding boxes of Grounding DINO~\cite{liu2024grounding}.
-To associate 3D object detections with 2D semantic masks, we then use the keypoint feature sampling generator of the underlying sparse 3D object detection method.
-Given the final anchor box for an object and its feature query, this generator returns multiple 3D sampling points.
-Subsequently, we project each of these $N_K$ keypoints $\mathbf{K}_{i}$ to all of the $v \in \mathcal{V}$ multi-view image planes with the projection function $\pi_v(\cdot)$.
-If the absolute majority of the projected points for an object of class $c$ lies in at least one view $v$ inside an instance mask $\mathcal{M}_v^{c}$ of the same class, we keep this pseudo-label proposal as a true positive pseudo-label $\hat{\mathbf{y}}_{j} = \{\hat{\mathbf{y}}_{j, det}, \hat{\mathbf{y}}_{j, pred}\}$ and add it to the set of ground truth labels $\mathbf{y}$.
-Formally, this condition is defined as follows:
+To associate our 3D object detections with these 2D masks, we then use the keypoint feature sampling generator of the underlying sparse 3D object detection method.
+Given the anchor box for an object and its feature query, this generator returns multiple fixed and learnable 3D points, which are usually used for feature sampling during regular model training.
+In the pseudo-label filtering step, however, we leverage these keypoints for a voting system: We project each of the $N_K$ keypoints $\mathbf{K}_{i}$ to all of the $v \in \mathcal{V}$ multi-view image planes with the projection function $\pi_v(\cdot)$.
+If the absolute majority of the projected points for an object of class $c$ lies in at least one view $v$ inside an instance mask $\mathcal{M}_v^{c}$ of the same class, we keep this pseudo-label proposal as a true positive pseudo-label $\hat{\mathbf{y}}_{j} = \{\hat{\mathbf{y}}_{j, det}, \hat{\mathbf{y}}_{j, motion}\}$ and add it to the set of ground truth labels $\mathbf{y}$.
+Formally, this condition of the voting of keypoints is defined as follows: